philanc/slua/src/minisock/README.md

 # Minisock

-A **minimal** Lua socket library for unix / tcp / udp connections, written and tested on Linux.
+[Minisock](https://github.com/philanc/minisock) is a **minimal** Lua socket library for unix / tcp / udp connections, written and tested on Linux.

 The level of functionality is sufficient for some simple applications, but is definitely more primitive than, for example, socket.core in LuaSocket.
 The API is very close to the standard Unix system calls.